mudkipme/awesome-minisforum-v3/README.md

 > [!NOTE]
 > This workaround does not include adding in the a alsa-soft-mixer.conf file that the previous workaround recommends.
 Adding that file may have different results.

-1. Add the following to /usr/share/alsa-card-profile/mixer/paths/analog-output.conf.common
+1. Add the following to `/usr/share/alsa-card-profile/mixer/paths/analog-output.conf.common` before `[Element PCM]`
 >```
 > [Element Master]
 > switch = mute
 > volume = ignore
 >```
-2. Modify /usr/share/alsa-card-profile/mixer/paths/analog-output-headphones.conf file.
-Simply make it so [Element Master] looks like the following, which is basically changing volume from "merge" to "ignore"
+2. Modify `/usr/share/alsa-card-profile/mixer/paths/analog-output-headphones.conf` file.
+Simply make it so `[Element Master]` looks like the following, which is basically changing volume from "merge" to "ignore"
 >```
 >  [Element Master]
 > switch = mute